Bereira/SIESTA/README.md

 The `SIESTA` code uses the [``multiprocessing``](https://docs.python.org/3/library/multiprocessing.html) package for parallelism during the MCMC sampling.
 The current implementation of the code is not stable on Windows machines.
 While running the Notebooks is perfectly safe on Windows, running the MCMCsampling will likely lead to crashes.
 If you intend on executing SIESTA on a Windows machine, we recommend using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

+## Example

+We provide, in this repository, a decontaminated catalog in the $VI$ bands for the cluster [Lindsay 113](http://simbad.cds.unistra.fr/simbad/sim-basic?Ident=Lindsay+113&submit=SIMBAD+search), observed by the [VISCACHA](http://www.astro.iag.usp.br/~viscacha/), as well as a set of isochrones.
+These are meant to be used as examples: all Notebooks come filled so that you can simply run them for this cluster.
+You can also change some parameters to see what changes.
+Hopefully this will help you gain some intuition obn how to use `SIESTA` in your own work.
+Once you feel confident with your ability to run the code, feel free to delete the examples.